VarsityPlug0/CapitalXbot/RENDER_DEPLOYMENT_GUIDE.md

 1. **Bot not responding**: Check that the `TELEGRAM_BOT_TOKEN` is correctly set
 2. **Import errors**: Ensure all dependencies in requirements.txt are correctly installed
 3. **Database errors**: If using free tier, data may be lost between deployments
+4. **409 Conflict Error**: This indicates multiple bot instances are trying to connect with the same token.
+Our health_check.py solution ensures only one instance runs.

+### Health Check Endpoints
+The web service provides the following endpoints for monitoring:
+- `/health` - Basic health check
+- `/status` - Detailed status information
+- `/` - Service information

 ### Logs
 You can view your application logs in the Render dashboard: